SharonOnsongo/Landman-Toy-Store-Chain-Sales-Analytics/README.md

 - Excel
 - Dynamic Arrays

-## Data Cleaning & Transformation
+## Data Cleaning & Profiling
+- Conducted data profiling to check the quality of the data
 - Filtered rows to remove null values
+- Removed duplicates in dimension tables
 - Changed Data Types
+- Did a data validation to check that there are no negative values in the product cost and price
+- Removed the currency symbols before product cost and product price to remove the error that comes when changing data types.
-- Removed duplicates in dimension tables
+- Removed unnecessary columns
+- Added an age column to the date column
+- Added a unit margin in the product column
+- Trimmed whitespace from text fields

 ## Data Modeling
+Merged 5 tables into star schema
-- Fact Tables
+### Fact Tables
+- Sales
+- Inventory
 ### Dimension Tables
 - Added a date table to the data model
 - Changed Data Types in the date table